Rules for ALL Studies Involving Vertebrate Animals

 - Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching (Ag-Guide)

 - Quality Assurance Manuals (for the appropriate species)

-3) The affiliated fair Scientific Review Committee must determine if a veterinarian’s certification of the research plan and animal husbandry plans is required.
-This certification is required before experimentation and SRC approval and is documented on Vertebrate Animal Form 5A.
+3) The local or affiliated fair Scientific Review Committee must determine if a veterinarian’s certification of the research plan and animal husbandry plans is required.
+This certification, as well as SRC approval, is required before experimentation and is documented on Vertebrate Animal Form 5A.
 A veterinarian must certify experiments that involve supplemental nutrition, administration of prescription drugs and/or activities that would not be ordinarily encountered in the animal’s daily life.

 4) If an illness or emergency occurs, the affected animal(s) must receive proper medical or nursing care that is directed by a veterinarian.
 A student researcher must stop experimentation if there is unexpected weight loss or death in the experimental subjects.
 The experiment can only be resumed if the cause of illness or death is not related to the experimental procedures and if appropriate steps are taken to eliminate the causal factors.
 If death is the result of the experimental procedure, the study must be terminated, and the study will not qualify for competition.

 5) The final disposition of the animals must be described on Vertebrate Animal Form 5A.